DimiMikadze/Mira/README.md

 # About Mira

-Mira is an agentic AI system that automates company research with configurable data points and intelligent source selection.
+Mira is an agentic AI system that automates company data enrichment with configurable data points and intelligent source selection.
 It gathers information from company websites, LinkedIn profiles, and Google Search, then assembles a structured profile with confidence scores and clear source attribution.

 The system features smart early termination - once all configured data points reach high confidence scores, it automatically stops processing to save time and API costs.
 Sources are fully configurable, allowing you to enable or disable website crawling, LinkedIn analysis, and Google Search based on your needs.